 The advantages of bipedalism were many but, as a consequence, the female pelvis narrowed, and children had to be born “prematurely” – that is, earlier in their development compared with other animals.
 The more brain development that takes place once the offspring is born, the more adaptive the animal is.
 The human child is born with only 25% of adult brain size.
 And we are born with abilities that help us live in diverse groups.

 A Sense of What Others Are Thinking and Feeling

 From a very young age humans have a foundational appreciation of the minds of others.
 Children as young as fifteen months old can think of the shapes around them as having emotions and wishes and projects that are distinct from their own.
 We have an innate ability to attribute mental states to ourselves and others which predict and explain behavior.
-Called theory of mind, this uniquely human ability means that we can recognize, communicate, and manipulate mental states in others and reflect on our own.
+Called theory of mind, this ability means that we can recognize, communicate, and manipulate mental states in others and reflect on our own.

 As we know from studying our ape ancestors, other social animals can hunt, mate, nurture their young, recognize others and emotions in others, group together in hierarchies and make alliances—all without this theory of mind ability.
 But they cannot teach or tease others; they cannot trade with others, nor communicate ideas or complex emotions.
 Nor can they manipulate beliefs, know what someone else is thinking, or reflect on what they are thinking themselves; and they are not self-aware.